dutta-alankar/AstroPlasma/README.md

 ![image](https://user-images.githubusercontent.com/39578361/210923881-79133580-b2b7-4e4c-8e0d-dc0b4dd4a691.png)

-A Cloudy database with functions to quickly interpolate physical state of astrophysical plasma without detailed Plasma modelling.
+A *Cloudy* database with functions to quickly interpolate physical state of astrophysical plasma without detailed Plasma modelling.
+Running Cloudy models on the fly, escpecially when there are lot of models to run with different parameters can become extremely expensive. `AstroPlasma` aims to provide a workaround by using a library of pre-computed cloudy models to generate most of the common plasma properties for a large range of parameter space by interpolation.
+Owing to a simple and easy to use interface, `AstroPlasma` also provides an abstraction layer enabling the user to get the plasma properties without worrying much about the details of plasma modelling.
+We find this extremely useful while building models and predicting observables like column densities in different kinds of astrophysical systems.

 [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/dutta-alankar/AstroPlasma)